-Venipuncture is a common method used to collect blood samples from the median cubital vein in the arm of an adult study participant.
+Venipuncture is a common method used to collect blood samples from the median cubital vein in the arm of a study participant.
 This vein is a good target since it’s positioned close to the skin and not surrounded by many large nerves.

 Venipuncture can happen in a lab, hospital or general medical practitioner’s office and is performed by a trained nurse or phlebotomist.

-Remote research studies can utilize remote sample collection to make them safer and more convenient for participants, who'd prefer to avoid visiting blood collection sites or medical facilities that use the more traditional sample collection methods.
+Remote research studies utilize remote sample collection to make them more convenient for participants, who may prefer to avoid visiting blood collection sites or medical facilities that use the more traditional sample collection methods.